 Child requires 2 or more medical appointments per week.

 Child requires a parent or aide to perform basic life management functions (feeding, dressing, toileting, etc.).

 Child may require special adaptations for transportation and/or communication.

-The child with a Severe disability could have one or more of the following conditions:
+The child with a Severe disability could have one or more of the following:

-Developmental/Learning conditions that may cause a permanent difficulty in academic or social/emotional functioning, or occupation.
+Developmental/Learning impairments that may cause a permanent difficulty in academic or social/emotional functioning, or occupation.